PaulieB14/Like-n-Tip-miniapp/README.md

 3. Update manifest with credentials
 4. Test with Base Build preview tool
 5. Post your app URL in Base app to publish

+## 🎯 Use Cases

+### **For Users:**
+- Set a small default tip (e.g., $0.10) and automatically reward creators
+- Build a culture of appreciation in Base app
+- Support creators without thinking about it

+### **For Creators:**
+- Get automatically rewarded when people like your posts
+- Build sustainable creator economy
+- Focus on content, not monetization

+### **For Base App:**
+- Creates automatic value flow
+- Builds stronger creator economy
+- Increases engagement and retention

 ## 🤝 Contributing